uku/Unblock-Youku/README.md

    For more information, please see [the instructions](http://uku.im/proxy) (in Chinese).

+3. _A DNS server_ combined with the local proxy server.

+   For more information, please read [its README file](https://github.com/zhuzhuor/Unblock-Youku/tree/master/dns-reverse-proxy).

-3. _A backend server_ to support the redirection mode of the Chrome extension.
+4. _A backend server_ to support the redirection mode of the Chrome extension.

    [![Build Status](https://secure.travis-ci.org/zhuzhuor/Unblock-Youku.png?branch=master)](https://travis-ci.org/zhuzhuor/Unblock-Youku) [![Dependency Status](https://gemnasium.com/zhuzhuor/Unblock-Youku.png)](https://gemnasium.com/zhuzhuor/Unblock-Youku)

 ## Disclaimer

-Using/installing this software, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.
+Installing/using the software/service, you agree that the software/service is only for study purposes and its authors and/or service providers take no responsibilities for any consequences.

 ## License